About the Food Bank

 From those humble beginnings much has changed in Roadrunner’s 35+ year history.
 The Food Bank has had three different homes (a building on Edith Blvd., an old potato chip factory on Baylor, and currently a renovated food distribution facility on Office Blvd.).

 But the one thing that hasn’t changed in our 35 year history is our service to the hungry people in our community.
 Thirty-five years later we and our partners are leaders in creating solutions to end hunger in New Mexico.
 As the largest Food Bank in the state, we distribute more than 28 million pounds every year to a network of hundreds of partner agencies and four regional food banks.
 In turn, these agencies provide food directly to the hungry in our communities across the state.
 Agencies we serve include food pantries, shelters, group homes, soup kitchens, low-income senior housing sites, and regional food banks.

 Through that network, we are helping 70,000 hungry people in our state weekly.
 That figure is equivalent to feeding a city the size of Santa Fe every single week.

-In addition to distributing food through partner agencies, Roadrunner Food Bank runs several direct service programs to help end hunger in New Mexico.
+At Roadrunner Food Bank, we also run several direct service programs to help end hunger in New Mexico.
 You can review the brief description of each program by visiting Our Programs, or for detailed information about the programs, view our fact sheets.

 – – – – – – – – – – – – – – – – –

 Note: All proceeds from activities held by Roadrunner Food Bank including the sale of items such as tshirts and apparel, pens, key chains, tickets sold to events such as Souper Bowl, gift cards, stickers, boxes, flats and cases are used for the benefit of Roadrunner Food Bank and directly support our mission of ending hunger by providing food to hungry and needy people.